Deep Dive: Hybrid Systems – The Future of Extraction

 [ANIMATION/GIF PLACEHOLDER]

-feature Arkel Coast WPM Primus Ligre youn
+Feature Arkel Coast WPM Primus Ligre youn

 Manufacturer Arkel, Porto (Portugal) WPM (Hong Kong/China) Ligre / Gronbach (German family business)

-Temperature range PID-controlled (brew boiler) 70 – 98 °C (PID, ±1 °C accuracy) PID+ control (8 – 10 bar brewing pressure adjustable)
+Temperature Range PID-controlled (Brew boiler) 70 – 98 °C (PID, ±1 °C accuracy) PID+ control (8 – 10 Bar brew pressure adjustable)

-production 95% EU components, hand-assembled in Porto China/Hong Kong Europe (Gronbach), 4 patents
+Manufacturing 95 % EU components, hand-assembled in Porto China/Hong Kong Europe (Gronbach), 4 patents

-All features of hybrid systems at a glance
+All Features of Hybrid Systems at a Glance

-• Electronic or manual pre-infusion / flow control
+• Electronic or manual pre-infusion / Flow Control

 • Separate circuits for coffee and steam